Present State And Future of E-Vehicles in India

 High cost Of The E- vehicles

 It is a general trend that all types of e-vehicles are priced way higher than their petroleum counterparts.
 Hyundai Kona pricing starts at Rs.
-23.75 lakh/per unit and Audi e-Tron pricing is an unbelievable high of Rs.
-1.1 cr..
+23.75 lakh/per unit and Audi e-Tron pricing is an unbelievably high of Rs.
+1.1 cr.
 The same is the case with 2 wheelers where brands are generally pricing their vehicles higher.
 Ola has priced their scooters between ₹ 85K to Rs.
 1 lakh and Revolt RV400 is priced at Rs.
 91000.

 No Culture Of Early Adoption